sign up log in

 Image sourced from Shutterstock.com

-Following last week's rate cuts by ASB, the next to move home loan rates down is by ANZ, with them cutting both mortgage rates - and matching that with term deposit rate cuts too.
+Following last week's rate cuts by ASB, the next to move home loan rates down is ANZ, cutting both mortgage rates - and matching that with term deposit rate cuts too. [ Update: Please note that BNZ has now shifted its rates lower.
+Details here. ]

-While ANZ's moves either match, or even exceed ASB's levels, the fact that they are now starting to distinguish their rate card by less than 5 bps is sending a signal: they are near the limit of what they can (or want to) cut.
+While ANZ's moves either match, or even exceed ASB's levels, the fact they are now starting to distinguish their rate card by less than 5 basis points (bps) is sending a signal: they are near the limit of what they can (or want to) cut.

 It is rare for rate card offers to feature a "7" or a "4".
 But ANZ is there now.
 5 bps are now precious.